-Websense real-time options
+Websense scanning options

-Websense real-time options help ensure network security.
+Websense scanning options help improve filtering and network security.
 Use these options to scan Internet content and assign it to a filtering category.
-The real-time result is sent to Filtering Service, which filters the site based on the action assigned to its real-time categorization in the active policy.
+The scanning result is sent to Filtering Service, which filters the site based on the action assigned to the scanning categorization in the active policy.